-Citation organizers such as Totero are useful because once you download them to your computer they allow you to instantly save your source to a compiled list where you can add notes, sort materials into different subsections, and have access to the citation all in one place.
-As time passes, having a short summary or a few notes to remind you of why you grabbed a particular citation can be incredibly helpful and time time-saving.
+Citation organizers such as Zotero are useful because once you download them to your computer they allow you to instantly save your source to a compiled list where you can add notes, sort materials into different subsections, and have access to the citation all in one place (and sync your data/notes across devices).
+As time passes, having a short summary or a few notes to remind you of why you grabbed a particular citation can be incredibly helpful and time-saving.
 Another way to keep your citations organized is to take reading notes.
 This might include notes about the research question, data and methods, results, and what you found interesting from it during your initial read.
 Reading notes will allow you to quickly glance over a memo and jog your memory as to what you were thinking when you first read the source.